Taos Pueblo: Religious practices

 Religious life in Taos Pueblo is not well documented because the community keeps its spiritual traditions private.
 Unlike many other Pueblo groups, Taos does not practice the Kachina religion or have medicine societies.
 The people of Taos Pueblo follow four main faiths: the traditional Kiva religion, the Peyote movement, Roman Catholicism, and a small Baptist group.

-Two spiritual practices are represented in the Pueblo: the original indigenous spiritual and religious tradition and Roman Catholicism.
+Two spiritual practices are represented in the Pueblo: the original indigenous spiritual and religious tradition and Catholicism.
 The majority of Indigenous Taos continue to practice their ancient religion.
-Most (90%) members of the Taos Pueblo community are baptized as Roman Catholics.
+Most (90%) members of the Taos Pueblo community are baptized as Catholics.
 Saint Jerome, or San Geronimo, is the patron saint of the pueblo.